wechuli/allcheckspassed/README.md

 Ultimately this is a temporary workaround for a missing feature, ensure all checks that run pass.
 GitHub may implement this as some point, at which point you will not need the action anymore.

-- The action is not checking for commit statuses, which uses a different API.
-If you need this, please open an issue.
 - Unfortunately, you'll need to poll the API to get the state of the checks.
 The action itself is consuming GitHub Actions minutes doing this polling